skranz/StratTourn/coop2_tasks.md

 }
 ```

 Now assume it plays against a strategy that has a message m="hi".
-We would get an error, since the message has no field code.word.
+We would get an error, since the message has no field "code.word".

 ```r
 m = list(list(code.word = 42), "hi")